WSGR logoWSGR logo

 Select Representations

-• Johnson & Johnson in overturning a $417 million verdict against J&J and its subsidiary, winning judgment notwithstanding the verdict for J&J and a new trial without punitive damages for its subsidiary, affirmed by the California Court of Appeal, with review denied by the California Supreme Court
+• Johnson & Johnson (J&J) in overturning a $417 million verdict against J&J and its subsidiary, winning judgment notwithstanding the verdict for J&J and a new trial without punitive damages for its subsidiary, affirmed by the California Court of Appeal, with review denied by the California Supreme Court

 • Founders of Beats Electronics and Beats Music in winning demurrer and summary judgment in a billion-dollar lawsuit brought by Monster Inc. and Noel Lee, affirmed by California Court of Appeal, with review denied by the California Supreme Court